Adilmunawar/adinox/README.md

     * Describe any security measures implemented in AdiNox (e.g., encryption of stored keys).
     * If you have a security policy, link to it.
     * If you have a bug bounty program, mention it here.
 * **Vulnerability Reporting:** Provide instructions on how to report security vulnerabilities.
-E.g.: "To report security vulnerabilities, please email AdilMunawarX."
+E.g.: "To report security vulnerabilities, please email AdilMunawarX@gmail.com."

 ## FAQ